 A demo of a logarithmic Bar chart

-At first look you may think that this looks like a regular, basic Bar chart.
+At first look, you may think that this looks like a regular, basic Bar chart.
 And you'd not be far wrong.
-The Y axis has six labels instead of five (not including zero) but apart from that what's different?
+The Y-axis has six labels instead of five (not including zero) but apart from that what's different?

 The scale - that's what.
-Notice that instead of being a linear progression of (for example) [0, 2, 4, 6, 8, 10] it's a logarithmic scale which has the numbers [0,10,100,1000,10000,100000,1000000].
+Notice that instead of being a linear progression of (for example) [0, 2, 4, 6, 8, 10] it's a logarithmic scale that has the numbers [0,10,100,1000,10000,100000,1000000].

-This can make it easier to show datasets which have one or more data points that are significantly higher than the rest - as is shown here (the first value is 1,000,000 and the second value is 5.
+This can make it easier to show datasets that have one or more data points that are significantly higher than the rest - as is shown here (the first value is 1,000,000 and the second value is 5.
 The entire dataset is:

 This goes in the documents header:

-<script src="RGraph.common.core.js"></script> <script src="RGraph.line.js"></script>Put this where you want the chart to show up:
+<script src="RGraph.common.core.js"></script> <script src="RGraph.bar.js"></script>Put this where you want the chart to show up: